aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 I> If you are not interested in this, skip the rest of this document

-The way to achieve that goal requires the introduction or modification of a file `setup.dyalog` in your `MyUCMDs\` folder.
+The way to achieve that goal requires the introduction or modification of a file `setup.dyalog` in your `MyUCMDs/` folder.
+Note that on non-Windows platforms the name of the file must be lowercase.

 A> ### How does `setup.dyalog` work?
 A>